codeomnitrix/firestore-explorer/README.md

 - Special field types such as `geopoint` and `timestamp` are not correctly handled due to the JSON conversion.

 - Creating and deleting documents and collections is not supported yet.

-- There are no options for filtering documents.